Edible plant · herbs woody

 Care notes

 A long-lived perennial herb for container or hydroponic growing.
-Container (15 L) with well-drained media (like rosemary, sage needs excellent drainage and dies in waterlogged conditions).
-EC 1.0-1.8 mS/cm. pH 6.0-7.5 (tolerates slightly alkaline).
-Temperature: 1028°C (Mediterranean; cold-hardy to zone 4).
-Full sun (DLI 16-25 mol/m2/day).
+Use a container (15 L) with well-drained media; like rosemary, sage needs excellent drainage and dies in waterlogged conditions.
+EC 1.2-1.8 mS/cm. pH 6.0-7.5 (tolerates slightly alkaline).
+Temperature: 1028°C (Mediterranean; cold-hardy to about zone 4).
+Full sun (DLI 16-24 mol/m2/day).
 Growth is moderate.
-Harvest by cutting stem tips; the plant branches when pruned, becoming bushier over time.
-The flavor is most concentrated in fresh leaves just before flowering.
-For drying: dry leaves quickly at 3540°C to preserve the volatile oils (slow air-drying can produce musty off-flavors).
-Dried sage retains flavor well for 12+ months.
-Propagation by stem cuttings (semi-hardwood in summer), layering, or seed.
-Overwatering and poor drainage are the primary causes of failure.
-Sage in the same container as basil is a mismatch: sage wants dry, lean conditions while basil wants moist, rich conditions.
-Group sage with rosemary, thyme, and oregano for compatible Mediterranean herb growing.
+Harvest by cutting stem tips; the plant branches when pruned and grows bushier over time, and the flavour is most concentrated just before flowering.
+To dry, dry the leaves quickly at 3540°C to preserve the volatile oils, since slow air-drying can turn musty; dried sage holds flavour well for over a year.
+Propagate by semi-hardwood stem cuttings in summer, layering, or seed.
+Overwatering and poor drainage are the main causes of failure.
+Sage pairs poorly with basil in one container (sage wants dry, lean conditions, basil wants moist and rich) and is best grouped with rosemary, thyme and oregano.

 Further reading